skupperproject/skewer/example/README.md

 token can link to your site.
 Make sure that only those you trust have access to it.

-First, use `skupper token create` in one site to generate the token.
-Then, use `skupper link create` in another to link the two sites.
+First, use `skupper token create` in site West to generate the token.
+Then, use `skupper link create` in site East to link the sites.

 _**West:**_